Cybersecurity Threat Report for 2025: Part 2 – This Research Report is all you need to stay updated.

 NDR combines threat intelligence with its behavioral analysis.
 Key elements include:

-For example, if an encrypted file is seen going out unexpectedly to a strange IP address, it will generate an alert.
+For example, if an encrypted file is seen going out unexpectedly to an IP address that’s been flagged in recent ransomware campaigns, it generates a high-priority alert with full context.

 Such automated capabilities enable faster incident resolution and reduce the potential impact on the network.